Wade Barrett: King Barrett (2015–2016)

-In-ring hiatus, other work and commentary for WWE (2017–present)
+Independent circuit (2017–2020)

-After leaving WWE, he would work in non-wrestling roles.
-Throughout 2017, Bennett made appearances in WhatCulture Pro Wrestling (WCPW)\Defiant Wrestling, where he served as on-screen general manager.
-The following year, Bennett joined World of Sport Wrestling (WOS) as an on-screen executive and commentator.
+After leaving WWE, Bennett would work in non-wrestling roles.
+He spent 2017 making appearances in WhatCulture Pro Wrestling (WCPW), which later became Defiant Wrestling, where he served as on-screen general manager.
+The following year, he joined World of Sport Wrestling (WOS) as an on-screen executive and commentator.

-Bennett appeared on Lucha Underground for its season four finale on 8 November 2018.
-Lucha Underground closed after season 4, therefore Bennett never got to appear for the company again.
-In December 2019, Bennett provided color commentary for the National Wrestling Alliance during their Into the Fire PPV event as well as NWA Power tapings.
+Bennett appeared on Lucha Underground for its season four finale on 8 November 2018, marking his first and only appearance as Lucha Underground closed soon after.
+In December 2019, he provided colour commentary for the National Wrestling Alliance (NWA) during their Into the Fire PPV as well as NWA Power tapings.

+Return to WWE (2020–present)

-On 26 August 2020 episode of NXT, Bennett returned to WWE under the Wade Barrett name as a color commentator in a single-appearance deal.
+On 26 August 2020 episode of NXT, which had become WWE's third major brand while he was gone, Bennett returned to WWE under his earlier Wade Barrett name to serve as a colour commentator in a single-appearance deal.
 He would become an official member of the NXT commentary team the following week.
-On 17 September, Barrett announced in an interview with Sports Illustrated that he had signed a one-year deal with WWE to become a permanent member of the NXT broadcast team.
-On October 6, 2022, WWE announced that they had shuffled their commentary and interview teams, with Barrett moving to SmackDown to be the color commentator alongside Michael Cole.
+On 17 September, he announced in an interview with Sports Illustrated that he had signed a one-year deal with WWE to become a permanent member of the NXT broadcast team.
+On 6 October 2022, WWE announced that they had shuffled their commentary and interview teams, with Barrett moving to SmackDown to be the colour commentator alongside Michael Cole.
+On 5 August 2023, WWE made more changes to their commentary teams and moved Barrett to Raw.
+On the 29 January 2024 episode of Raw, Barrett would be replaced on the commentary team by Pat McAfee, with Barrett moving back to the SmackDown commentary team alongside Corey Graves.
+He moved back to Raw on 2 September alongside the debuting Joe Tessitore.
+He moved back to SmackDown on 10 January, alongside Tessitore.
+Barrett called his first WrestleMania at WrestleMania 41 alongside Michael Cole and Pat McAfee.

 Acting career

-Barrett had a small role as Kilroy in the crime thriller film Dead Man Down (2013), for which he adopted a New York accent.
-He starred as assassin George "Bishop" Edwards in the action thriller film Eliminators (2016) and had a leading role as John Gold in the action film I Am Vengeance: Retaliation (2020), which received primarily negative reviews; however, his performance received praise, with Variety noting that he has "sufficient comic chops to occasionally undercut Gold's macho with self-parody".
+Under the Wade Barrett name, Bennett had a small role as Kilroy in the crime thriller film Dead Man Down (2013), for which he adopted a New York accent.
+He also starred as assassin George "Bishop" Edwards in the action thriller film Eliminators (2016).
+Credited under his real name, he starred as John Gold in the action films I Am Vengeance (2018) and I Am Vengeance: Retaliation (2020), both of which received primarily negative reviews; however, Bennett received praise for his performance, with Variety noting that Retaliation showed "sufficient comic chops to occasionally undercut Gold's macho with self-parody".
+For his role as John Gold in I Am Vengeance Bennett received the Best Actor in a featured film award at the Urban Action Showcase.
+For his work in the sequel along side his co-star Vinnie Jones, they took home Best Stunt Performing Actors at the 2020 British Film Festival.